 Last night I was looking through my grandmother Mitzi’s scrapbook containing the many articles she had written for Photoplay when I ran into a couple of telegrams from her editor, Helen Gilmore.
 Here’s one below asking if Mitzi can cover the Eleanor Powell/Glenn Ford wedding of October 1943, but from a different angle: from Ford’s perspective.

 I love how this telegram gives us a behind-the-scenes insight into making the story stand out from the other articles that would have immediately flooded the newspapers and other fan magazines.
 Because Eleanor Powell and Glenn Ford were married on October 23rd and Photoplay was a monthly publication, it was very likely that by November everyone would have had their fill of wedding photos and coverage from the daily papers.
 Added to this, Mitzi had already written an article about the lovebirds in January, which was very much Eleanor Powell’s story.

-Strangely, I wasn’t able to find the story Helen Gilmore requested for the November issue.
-I don’t know if Mitzi ever wrote it, and it’s possible their wedding date was too late for inclusion in the next issue.
-Instead of a big double-page spread there’s just a tiny snippet about their romance and no mention of their marriage the month before.Hmm…
+Although I scoured the archives, I wasn’t able to find the story Helen Gilmore requested for that November issue.
+I don’t know if Mitzi ever wrote it, and it’s possible their wedding date was just too late for inclusion in the next issue.
+Instead of a big double-page spread, there’s just a tiny snippet about their romance, and no mention of their marriage the month before.Hmm…

-Interestingly, it was during this time that her husband Richard Florac invented the first commercially available pager.
+Interestingly, it was during this time that her husband, Richard Florac, invented the first commercially available pager.
 I’ve attached his patent, which was filed in 1950 but granted in late 1952.
 Doesn’t it look suspiciously like a modern cellphone?

 Perhaps it was from the profits of this invention that Gilmore no longer needed to work?
 Who knows, but isn’t it amazing the things you discover when you find one little telegram pasted into a scrapbook!